retypeapp/retype/pro/pro.md

 You would still be able to build up to 1000 pages and remove the **Powered by Retype** branding, but only if using the release at the time your key expired.
 Again, you just would not be able to upgrade to any future releases.

-If at some point you would like to upgrade to the latest release, just [purchase](/pro/pro.md) a new Retype Pro key at that time.
+If at some point in the future you would like to upgrade to the latest release, just [purchase](/pro/pro.md) a new Retype Pro key at that time.

-## Can I purchase two licenses and stack them to extend the term?

-Absolutely.
-Just let us know in the license key creation form and we will adjust the license end date accordingly.
+The renewal fee is 50% of the original purchase price.
+For pricing, see table [above](#please-summarize-how-the-licensing-works).

 ## Can I purchase two licenses and save one for future use?